pattonsgirl/CEG3120/Projects/Project1/README.md

 For each step below, provide a description of steps to complete the tasks and any additional documentation required by the step.

 1. `ssh` in to your instance.
-2. Change the hostname to "YOURLASTNAME-AMI" where AMI is some identifier of the AMI you chose.
+2. Change the hostname to "YOURLASTNAME-AMI" where YOURLASTNAME is your last name and where AMI is some identifier of the AMI you chose.
    - Notes on changing a system hostname:
       1. It is wise to copy config files you are about to change to filename.old For `/etc/hostname`, for example, I would first copy the current `hostname` file to `/etc/hostname.old`
       2. You should not change permissions on any files you are modifying.
 They are system config files.
 You may need to access them with administrative privileges.
       3. Here is a helpful resource: https://www.tecmint.com/set-hostname-permanently-in-linux/ I did not modify `/etc/hosts` on mine - do so or not as you wish.
 3. Create a **screenshot of your `ssh` connection to your instance** and add it to your project write up - make sure it shows your new hostname in the CLI prompt.
 4. Prove with trial descriptions & screenshots that your Network ACL and Security Group are allowing or blocking traffic per your configurations.
+5. Install `docker` per instructions for the AMI you chose.

 ## Submission